-Divisional assessment activities are coordinated by the assistant vice president for planning, operations and assessment and the Student Affairs Assessment Committee.
+Divisional assessment activities are coordinated by the assessment and effectiveness specialist for planning, operations and assessment and the Student Affairs Assessment Committee.
 The two main goals of the assessment process, implemented in fall 2004, are to promote continuous improvement and to understand how the division contributes to student learning.

 Assessment is directly linked to the division’s mission.
 Based on the mission, the division has determined critical environmental factors, called success factors, and divisional learning outcomes that need to be in place to support student learning and success at DePaul.
 Success factors include high-quality programs, intervention and support services, community service activities, university-wide celebrations, well-trained staff members and effective university partnerships.